-This week’s Product Story showcases Team Penske and how they utilize PolyJet materials to create a custom solution for expensive light replacements on racing cars.
+This case study showcases Team Penske and how they utilize PolyJet materials to create a custom solution for expensive light replacements on racing cars.

 Motorsport racing, as well as other professional sports, are no match for Team Penske who has a long standing tradition of winning.
 Part of their success is developing solutions to problems on and off the track.
 One expensive, recurring problem was the replacement of lights after consistent damage from racing.
 This led to the utilization of additive manufacturing to test new ideas and generate lower-cost replacement parts.
 From replacement parts to design ideas, Team Penske draws from the convenience of manufacturing in house.

 Running lights that are used on Team Penske’s IMSA Acura sports cars tend to get damaged during racing, which can lead to costly replacements.
 Costs can get up to $12,000 for just six car sets.
 The original light configuration did not meet Team Penske’s needs for a quick and efficient way of replacing the lights without the outrageous expense.